mauriceconsult/lms/docs/contributing/guidelines.md

 Contribution Guidelines
-InstaSkul is an open-source LMS empowering intellectuals and knowledge-sharing enthusiasts.
+InstaSkul is an open-source LMS empowering intellectuals.
 We welcome contributions from developers and educators.
 How to Contribute

 Fork the Repository: Fork at GitHub.